 On January 16, while inspecting the border patrol route in the Bu Chap Border Post area within the administrative boundary of Quang Truc commune (Tuy Duc district), the forest rangers discovered a subject driving a modified tractor to transport forest products but without relevant documents.

-From the suspect's testimony, the authorities inspected and discovered many tree stumps that had been cut down, cut into pieces, and stacked along the border patrol route in the Bu Chap Border Guard Station area.
+From the suspect's testimony, the authorities inspected and discovered many tree stumps that had been cut down, cut into pieces, and stacked in piles along the border patrol route in the Bu Chap Border Guard Station area.

 Source: https://dantri.com.vn/xa-hoi/vu-gan-600-cay-go-bi-cat-ha-o-bien-gioi-bo-doi-bien-phong-dak-nong-noi-gi-20250208125137553.htm